MicrosoftDocs/Viva/Viva/insights/advanced/analyst/what-is-an-employee-retention-model.md

 There are two main types of attrition: **involuntary** and **voluntary**.
 Involuntary attrition refers to the loss of employees due to reasons beyond their control, such as layoffs, restructuring, or termination by the company.
 Attrition due to retirement, sickness, and death also normally fall under this category.

-Voluntary attrition refers to the loss of employees who leave the company voluntarily, due to reasons such as better job opportunities, dissatisfaction with their current role or work environment, or personal reasons.
+Voluntary attrition refers to the loss of employees who leave the company voluntarily, due to reasons such as better job opportunities, dissatisfaction with their current role, pay, work environment, or manager, or personal reasons.

 In this playbook, we'll focus on **voluntary churn**, which an organization can potentially reduce.
-For instance, voluntary reasons could be:

-- Dissatisfaction with wellbeing
-- Dissatisfaction with culture or manager
-- Dissatisfaction with pay or package
-- Better opportunity elsewhere

 An exit survey usually identifies an employee who has churned for voluntary reasons.
 In Viva Insights, this can be uploaded as an organizational attribute.
 This can then be used as an outcome variable to determine whether someone has churned.